0Architect/accelerated-cpp-exercises/Chapter 12/Exercise 15/main.md

 # Answer
 ---
 It secretly does.
 The while block terminates if an invalid input is received.
-And it would leave the stream in an invalid state.
+And it would leave the stream in an invalid state